jonathanye29/unit4_project/README.md

 16. lipis.
 “Lipis/Flag-Icons: A Curated Collection of All Country Flags in SVG — plus the CSS for Easier Integration.”
 GitHub, 28 Mar.
 2023, github.com/lipis/flag-icons.
 Accessed 25 Apr.
 2023.
 17. Soumitra.
 “Upload and Display Image Using Python Flask - Roy Tutorials.”
 Roy Tutorials, 13 Apr.
 2020, roytuts.com/upload-and-display-image-using-python-flask/.
 Accessed 29 Apr.
 2023.
 18. “Examples of Web and XML Development Using the DOM - Web APIs | MDN.”
 Mozilla.org, 20 Feb.
 2023, developer.mozilla.org/en US/docs/Web/API/Document_Object_Model/Examples.
 Accessed 1 May 2023.
+19. knookie.
+“How to Add a Browser Tab Icon (Favicon) for a Website?”
+Stack Overflow, 3 Feb.
+2011, stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website.
+Accessed 9 May 2023.

 # Appendix
 ## Evidence of Consultation